Risk-Sensitive Agent Compositions: Finding the path minimizing risk

-Towards optimizing the \wormobj~objective over an agent graph \(G\), we remark that a simple procedure to find the optimal path is to estimate the \(\var_\alpha\) along each path and pick the path that minimizes it.
+We first consider the~\wormobj~objective with the~\var~risk measure and then show we can recover the \(\cvar\) through our procedure.
+A simple procedure to find the optimal path is to estimate the \(\var_\alpha\) along each path and pick the path that minimizes it.
 We can estimate the \(\var_\alpha\) by computing the empirical \((1-\alpha)\)-quantile on samples drawn from the loss along a path \(L_p(Z_p)\).
 While this is asymptotically optimal, it can be inefficient when the graph has an exponential number of paths as a function of the number of vertices.

-To circumvent this, we present an efficient algorithm that only depends polynomially on the number of vertices in the agent graph and is also asymptotically near-optimal under certain assumptions. \bucketedvar~is a dynamic programming algorithm that processes the vertices in the agent graph in the topological order and incrementally builds a near-optimal path.
+To circumvent this, we present an efficient algorithm that only scales polynomially in the number of vertices in the agent graph and is also asymptotically near-optimal under certain assumptions. \bucketedvar~is a dynamic programming algorithm that processes the vertices in the agent graph in the topological order and incrementally builds a near-optimal path.

 To understand how it works, we first present how we can estimate the value-at-risk of the loss distribution of a single path incrementally.
 To this end, consider a path in an agent graph \(p = v_1 \xrightarrow{e_1} \dots \xrightarrow{e_m} v_{m+1}\) with \(v_1\) being the source vertex and \(v_{m+1}\) the target vertex.
 Let \((Z_1, \dots, Z_m) \sim \dist(T_{e_1} \times \cdots \times T_{e_m})\) be a sequence of random variables representing the sequences of traces of the agents along the path.
 Then define \(R_1, \dots, R_m\) to be real-valued random variables representing the losses incurred by the agents along each edge.
 Formally, we can write \(R_1 \coloneqq L_{e_1}(Z_1), \dots, R_m \coloneqq L_{e_m}(Z_m)\).
 If \(L_p\) is the composed loss function along the path as defined in~\Cref{eq:path-loss}, we can rewrite \(L_p(Z)\) as \(\max(R_1, \dots, R_m)\).
 A key observation that enables the incremental estimation of \(\var_\alpha[L_p(Z)]\) (or equivalently, the \((1-\alpha)\)-quantile of \(L_p(Z)\)) is that we can estimate \(\var_{\alpha_i}[R_i]\) of each loss variable individually with \(\alpha_i\) chosen such that \(\sum \alpha_i = \alpha\).
 Following this, we can apply the union bound to obtain